Sigrid MCP Integrations

 - Add configuration:

-Replace TOKEN with your actual Sigrid API token.
+Replace <your_sigrid_token> with your actual Sigrid API token.
+Restart Claude Code after adding.

 "mcpServers": {